Golden eagle and sea eagle photography in wintry Norwegian mountain environment

 Day 1

-Arrival at Ole Martin's, by 6 PM at the latest.
-Brutus has an evening review of photography technique before the photography.
+Arrival to Ole Martin, latest 7 PM.
+Frode has an evening review of photo technique before the photography.

-During these days we run three days in the golden eagle hides and one day at sea with white-tailed eagles.
+During these days we do two days in golden eagle hides and one day at sea with sea eagles.
 We plan the days with consideration to the weather.

 After breakfast we travel home.